Italy: Italian in Florence

 Complete one year of language requirement in one summer!

-The Department of Modern Languages has partnered with Cultural Experiences Abroad (CEA) to offer students a study abroad opportunity combining academics with hands-on cultural experiences in one of Italy's most beautiful cities.
+The Department of Modern Languages offer students a study abroad opportunity combining academics with hands-on cultural experiences in one of Italy's most beautiful cities.

-Students will complete the equivalent to two OHIO semesters of Italian language (offered at beginner and intermediate levels) while immersing themselves in the culture of Italy with overnight excursions and daytrips to Rome, Venice and two other destinations.
+Students will complete the equivalent to two OHIO semesters of Italian language (offered at beginner and intermediate levels) while immersing themselves in the culture of Italy.
 They will also study Dante's most famous work, Divine Comedy, in a class taught by Dr. Molly Morrison as Florence is Dante's hometown.

 Courses will be taught at the CEA Global Campus in Florence, located in the famed Piazza della Repubblica, and steps away from the Duomo, Ponte Vecchio, and Uffizi Gallery.